EXCLUSIVE-EU in advanced talks with Johnson & Johnson on COVID-19 vaccine deal -sources

 ($1 = 0.8890 euros)

-(Reporting by Elvira Pollina in Milan and Francesco Guarascio in Brussels Writing by Francesco Guarascio Editing by Mark Heinrich)
+(Reporting by Elvira Pollina in Milan and Francesco Guarascio in Brussels Additional reporting by Matthias Blamont in Paris and Toby Sterling in Amsterdam Writing by Francesco Guarascio Editing by Mark Heinrich, Elaine Hardcastle and David Goodman )

 ((Francesco.Guarascio@thomsonreuters.com; +32 2 287 68 17;))